ethereum/go-ethereum/docs/monitoring/dashboards.md

     prom/prometheus:latest
 ```

-Here a example directoy of `/path/to/promethus`:
+Here a example directory of `/path/to/prometheus`:

 ```sh
 prometheus/